 “The English stood in close ranks, ready and eager for the fight; and they had moreover made a fosse, which went across the field, guarding one side of their army.”

 Wace says that the English made the protective ditch.
 It seems unlikely.
 The Normans attacked uphill from one direction.
 The English were only at the theatre of war for one day.
-It is implausible that the English could have dug ditch across the battlefield in one day that was so wide and deep that the Normans did not even try a downhill attack on the English rear.
+It is implausible that the English could have dug a ditch across the battlefield in one day that was so wide and deep that the Normans did not even try a downhill attack on the English rear.

 Thus, Wace is referring to the Hurst Lane iron ore pit, which crossed the entire battlefield protecting the English rear.
 It was 5m deep on its southern side, and almost vertical sided.
 The Normans would have no chance of assaulting the English rear across the pit.